EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Manual data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a detailed description of manual analysis steps please see the section **Manual data analysis and correction, 2c-FRET-Dynamic, linking**.
+For a detailed description of manual analysis steps please see the section :ref:`manual_2c_d`.
 The analysis steps are mostly the same, and if there is any special case for the three-color data, it will be explained here, otherwise the final results will be shown.
 As explained for the two-color data, you can select the active region for each dye on each trace by pressing 1, 2, and 3 because of having three individual channels now, and then drag the cursor to select the desired region.
 You can see an example of a 3C trace with the regions selected on the upper two panels on :numref:`3c_trace_regions`.
 The FRET efficiency trace is automatically shadowed during the time range that all the three dyes are active.
 Pressing the *E* key also works for region selection and categorization by the program.

 .. figure:: ./../../figures/examples/5_3c_trace_regions.png
    :width: 750